Black History Month – Essential Reading

 By Willie O’Ree, Michael McKinley, Jarome Iginla

 In that pioneering first NHL game, O’Ree proved that no one could stop him from being a hockey player.
 But he soon learned that he could never be just a hockey player.
 He would always be a Black player, with all that entails.
-There were ugly name-calling and stick-swinging incidents, and nights when the Bruins had to be escorted to their bus by the police.
+There were ugly name-calling, stick-swinging incidents, and nights when the Bruins had to be escorted to their bus by the police.

 Uncle